The Blacklist season 6 episode 7 review: What Dembe knows

 Tonight’s The Blacklist season 6 episode 7 easily has to go down as one of the creepiest ones that we’ve seen all series.
 How else can you describe a case that was geared, in part, around a dangerous man who was modifying insects and committing acts of warfare using them?

 Related The Blacklist video – Be sure to get some more news regarding the series below!
-Meanwhile, be sure to subscribe to CarterMatt on YouTube for more information and remember to visit our official playlist.
+Meanwhile, be sure to subscribe to CarterMatt on YouTube for more information.

 “General Shiro” is technically not the Blacklister, but instead an inspiration for them.
 This creepy character found a way in which to go after his targets using his mutated beetles and then after the fact, take his own life rather than spend the rest of his life in prison.
 His name is Jonathan Nikola, and we’ve got a feeling that we’re not going to be forgetting about him anytime soon.

 Of course, Liz Keen received this particular case because of Reddington — there were ties once more between this case and what Reddington was trying to achieve in terms of his own freedom.
 What was the connection between Jonathan and Reddington’s freedom?
 On the surface, that wasn’t clear, but it became that way over time.

 We were very much entertained by the Reddington – trial subplot tonight, mostly because it gave us a chance to see Glen brought back into the mix.
 Dembe went to him in order to get some help in the jury selection — the idea was for him to be able to bring in the perfect jurors.
 In the end, though, Glen opted to be a juror himself, and then everything blew up when Glen wouldn’t shut up on the stand.
 He revealed that he had a criminal record that rendered him incapable of taking on the job.
 Glen was the contingency plan, and now he’s gone.